Greetings fellow travellers!

-The cottage is situated close to Lough Gara (pictured) and a short drive from the Curlew mountains (also pictured).
+The cottage is situated close to Lough Gara (pictured) and a short drive from the Curlew mountains.
 It's surrounded by rural countryside, wild moorland and forestry (great for walking).
-The ocean is an hour's drive west, but I'm an avid explorer of beaches and coastline, so there will be occasional opportunities for adventure if you're interested in tagging along (weather dependent).
+The ocean is an hour's drive west, but I'm an avid explorer of beaches and coastline, so there will be occasional opportunities for adventure if you're interested in tagging along (weather and covid restrictions dependent).
 The local village, with a population of less than a hundred, is a fifteen minute hike down the road.
-You'll find a welcoming pub, a village shop and a post office, but very little else.
+You'll find a welcoming pub, but very little else.

-I have a small two-person canoe, which I love to take out exploring during down-time.
 If you're feeling brave, and it's a particularly hot day, then Lough Gara is great for wild swimming, and we usually go every few weeks in the summer!
 I also have a bicycle, which I'd be happy to lend you if you'd like to venture out on your own.
 Lough Key Forest Park and the megalithic tombs on Carrowkeel mountain are about an hour's bike ride away.
 Ballaghaderreen is the nearest town - about a thirty minute bike ride away.
 There you'll find restaurants, supermarkets, and a great many quaint little shops with brightly-coloured facades that sell things you probably won't find anywhere else (or indeed have any use for).

-I'm looking for helpers (one or two at a time) and can pick you up from Sligo or Roscommon, which are connected to Dublin, Galway and other major towns by bus and train.
+I'm looking for helpers (one or two at a time) and can pick you up from Ballaghaderreen, which is connected directly to Dublin airport and city by bus.
 Alternatively, Knock airport is just thirty minutes drive from the cottage, so if you're flying directly to western Ireland then I can pick you up straight from the airport.

 I'm a published writer by trade and have some experience teaching English, so if you'd like to practise and improve your language skills whilst here then I'd be glad to help, though ideally this should be secondary to your interest in our lifestyle here.
 Also, please write your introductory letter in English!